 These endorphins interact with receptors in the brain, reducing the perception of pain and triggering feelings of happiness and well-being.

 As a result, exercise promotes a sense of calmness and helps to alleviate feelings of stress and anxiety.
+Exercise can also help break the vicious cycle of stress and its physical effects, where stress leads to discomfort and that discomfort increases stress.

 These biochemicals are so effective that some doctors recommend trying out an exercise program before turning to medications.
+Exercise can also alleviate physical symptoms of stress, such as muscle cramps and frequent urination, by relaxing muscles and reducing tension.

-A study published by the Journal of the American Medical Associates (JAMA) investigated the effects of aerobic exercise on anxiety sufferers
+A study published by the Journal of the American Medical Associates (JAMA) investigated the effects of aerobic exercise on anxiety sufferers.

 The researchers found that individuals who engaged in regular aerobic exercise experienced significant reductions in anxiety levels compared to those who did not exercise.
 The study highlighted the positive impact of exercise on anxiety management.